sagemath/trac_to_gh/Issue 8098.md

 # Issue 8098: solve_mod is horribly broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8098

 Original creator: was